rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

   - [bevy_roguelike] is a project that implements reusable Bevy ECS systems and components for writing roguelike games.
 - Other library updates:
-  - [wgpu v0.13 and naga v0.9][wgpu-13] bring newest WGSL spec support, improved presentation and pipelining, and lots of ther performance and correctness improvements.
+  - [wgpu v0.13 and naga v0.9][wgpu-13] bring the newest WGSL spec support, improved presentation and pipelining, and lots of performance and correctness improvements.
 The devs also decided to make the DX12 backend default on Windows and are looking for testers.
   - [bevy_pancam] is a 2d-camera plugin for Bevy that works with orthographic cameras.